 But seriously, Building Information Modeling is a robust process that can be utilized for many tasks and it’s getting massively more popular every day 🏆

 But I’m getting ahead of myself!

-Let’s first take a look at who uses Building Information Modeling in their work.
+Let’s first take a look at who uses building design and building information modeling (BIM) in their work.